hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 ## <a id="toc_mt_print"></a> Millitome for 3d print

 Produces 3d-printable millitomes, based on user-defined properties, exported to .STL file.
 This file can be printed on a 3d-printer directly or used as virtual asset.
+Produced with [MT-Generator](#toc_generator_scad).

 <p align="center">
   <span>